5 Fatal portfolio mistakes and 1 thing that fixes all of them

 • Outcome

-And you can build an even stronger case for your ability and approach by creating a more detailed description.
 You can explain the company’s goal to overcome a particular challenge or implement its content calendar.
-You can explain whatever the plan was to solve the problem and your role in the sample you’re sharing.
+You can explain whatever the plan was to solve the problem and your role in the writing sample you’re sharing.

 See?
 Relevant context that matters to the reader.